tejaswini-nikam/tejaswini-nikam/README.md

 ## 👩‍💻 About Me

-Full Stack Web Developer with hands-on experience in building MERN stack applications.
+Aspiring Full Stack Developer with hands-on experience in building MERN stack applications.
 Passionate about creating real-world web solutions with clean UI and robust backend APIs.
 Actively seeking internships and collaborative opportunities in web development.